 Point-to-Point Connection

-This model represents the integrating systems to be directly connected with each other individually.
-This format is traditionally EDI-based.
+Point-to-point integration is traditionally EDI-based.
 Here, data is extracted from one system, modified into another format, and sent to the targeted system.

 Its simplicity is what makes it easier to adopt.
 But the systems are tightly coupled so there is a dependency between them.